rebelwarrior/numenera/ninth_world.md

 The Ninth World is like a magical medieval setting but not quite.

 ### 1. Solar System and the Moon.
 The solar system is well known, at least in learned circles.
-This is due to the many orreries that were left over from previous ages and that the Moon periodically winks out of existence.
+This is due to the many [orreries](https://en.wikipedia.org/wiki/Orrery) that were left over from previous ages and the fact that the Moon periodically winks out of existence.

 ### 2. Automatons and Visitors
 Automatons, that is sentient non-biological life, is known to exist though uncommon, as are the rarer non-human visitors, beings which come from outside Earth or even other dimensions.